 If you and your hot water system are prepared for the war, it’ll be in your best interest.
 So, even before the cooler season settles, it is worth having some preventative hot water system maintenance in place, especially for the existing hot water system or heat pump water heaters.

-There are some simple things that you can do, with and without the help of a local plumber, to avoid a hot water system failure and lessen the likelihood of waking up to no hot water or malfunctioning hot water heaters on a chilly morning.
-The following covers some simple tasks to optimize performance.
+There are some simple things that you can do, with and without the help of a local plumber, to avoid a hot water system failure and lessen the likelihood of waking up to no hot water or malfunctioning water heaters on a chilly morning.
+The following covers some simple tasks to optimise performance.

 1. Checking and Flushing the Hot Water Tanks